 For cats with severe weather anxiety, talk to your veterinarian about options.
 Some cats benefit from anti-anxiety supplements containing ingredients like L-theanine or chamomile.
 In extreme cases, prescription anti-anxiety medication might be appropriate for use during storm season.
 Your vet can also rule out any underlying health conditions that might be making weather sensitivity worse, since pain or illness can amplify stress responses.

 Never force a weather-anxious cat out of their hiding spot.
 This is their coping mechanism, and respecting it builds trust.
 Instead, make their chosen refuge as comfortable as possible.
 You can sit nearby and speak softly to them, but don’t pull them out or crowd their space.
-Understanding when cats need solitude is part of being a considerate cat owner.

 Some cats respond well to pressure wraps or anxiety vests designed for pets.
 These work on the same principle as swaddling a baby, providing gentle, constant pressure that has a calming effect.
 While these products are more commonly marketed for dogs, many cats find them soothing during storms.